 Understand the drivers for change, understand the wider context

 Whilst this recommendation seems obvious to anybody with project experience, project specialists will typically be able to recall examples where basic project principles, particularly a continued business justification, have been followed in a narrow context without consideration for the wider environment.
 Recognising the pervasiveness of client data ensures that practitioners consider the wider implications of projects.
 Project stakeholders primarily have an obligation to ensure that projects meet their stated objectives to achieve success, but by including a thorough analysis of the overall business / systems landscape they ensure the project outcomes provide wider benefits, identify potential synergies and avoid duplication.
 This analysis will be greatly facilitated in organisations that provide a clear systems landscape and data governance strategy.
-Many project stakeholders may not be aware that such artefacts exist within their organisation.
-Practitioners should invest the time to search for those artefacts, and to familiarize themselves with them and use them fully where available.
+Many project stakeholders may not be aware that such artifacts exist within their organisation.
+Practitioners should invest the time to search for those artifacts, and to familiarize themselves with them and use them fully where available.

 Understand the history, the current environment and build a vision for the future

-Most projects involving client data will form part of a larger programme of work with a specific focus.
+Most projects involving client data will form part of a larger program of work with a specific focus.
 To the extent that strategic client data requirements are expressed it is highly likely in large organisations that related projects will have been conceived previously, in full or in part – and the success of these projects will define the stakeholder expectations.
 Business stakeholders may be cynical of supporting the latest iteration of a previously tried and failed proposition, or of a product which (actually or apparently) overlaps with existing business systems.
 Practitioners will benefit from investing the time to understand what those projects were, and why they were or weren’t successful.
 By paying close attention to Business stakeholder expectations, and by understanding the wider context into which the client data solution fits, programme practitioners can avoid over-promising whilst obtaining customer buy-in through the provision of a clear context and target end-state.
 New projects should avoid the temptation to ‘boil the ocean’ where wider opportunities for improvement exist.

 Understand the organisation (people) vested interests

-The reality of a complex client data architecture is that there are likely to be a number of competing solutions internally comprising internal systems and third party vendor systems, each of which will have been conceived by a prior project.
+The reality of a complex client data architecture is that there are likely to be a number of challenges in managing client data and competing solutions internally comprising internal systems and third party vendor systems, each of which will have been conceived by a prior project.
 The sponsors of those projects, the business managers and users may have differing perceptions of those systems that should be understood.
 There may be vested interests in terms of management needing to demonstrate project success.
 These factors must be considered in building a road map, to avoid unnecessary distractions and build elements based on maximum value.
 The paper highlights the value of a proper vendor appraisal, involving all key business and technology stakeholders.